jekyllgrim/ZScript_Basics/09_Custom_functions.md

 }
 ```

-Static functions are *not* **methods**, since they're not bound to the class they're defined it.
-However, static functions still have to be defined within a class, and to call them from another class, you'll have to use the original class's name as a prefix:
+Static functions are not bound to the class they're defined in, because they can be called anywhere.
+However, static functions still have to be defined within some class, and to call them from another class, you'll have to use the original class's name as a **prefix**:

 ```csharp
 class StaticFunctionContainer : Actor